Missouri Refuses To Renew License For State's Last Abortion Provider

 Missouri is one of about a dozen states that have passed laws this year seeking to restrict abortion access.
 Supporters of some of the bills have said the new laws are an attempt to prompt a Supreme Court review of the 1973 Roe v.
 Wade decision legalizing abortions nationwide.

-In Missouri, Republican Gov. Mike Parson, signed a bill in May that criminalizes almost all abortions in the state after eight weeks of pregnancy.
+In Missouri, Republican Gov. Mike Parson signed a bill in May that criminalizes almost all abortions in the state after eight weeks of pregnancy — which is often before many women are aware they are pregnant.

-Under the law, any person who performs an abortion after eight weeks — which is often before many women are aware they are pregnant — could be charged with a Class B felony punishable by five to 15 years in prison.
+Under the law, any person who performs an abortion after eight weeks could be charged with a Class B felony punishable by five to 15 years in prison.